 So how can you improve your systems to do your job better?

 For some organisations, a total overhaul is out of the question.
-But rather than despair that there is no silver lining, look instead to the possibilities.
+But rather than despair, look instead to the possibilities.

-Modern Process Management systems provide productivity gains alongside more accurate and cost effective business information.
+Process management systems provide productivity gains alongside more accurate and cost effective business information.

 Operational gains then soon follow as employees enjoy engaging with the infrastructure and integrations facilitate a constant flow of accurate, live data.